jhemeel/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is the readme file for this project
+This is the readme file for function and nested loops.